 We are pleased to announce the release of the new version of the HAL Robot Programming & Control plug-in for Grasshopper.

-This version is proposing a new highly flexible workflow based on “toolpath” objects allowing you to use all the powerful tools that HAL embeds, independently from the complexity of your robot process.
+This version is proposing a new highly flexible workflow based on “toolpath” objects, allowing you to use all the powerful tools that HAL embeds independent from the complex robot process.
 It is then possible to combine, edit, and organize complex operations on massive amounts of objects with only a few clicks, while keeping a clean and lossless structure of machine movements.
-These new objects are also generating an advanced and customizable representation of the robot process, including the target orientations, approximation zones, interpolation attributes, position names, Digital Output values and channels, simulation of mechanical tools and parts manipulation, preview of stocks of material, etc.
+These new objects also generate an advanced and customizable representation of the robot process, including the target orientations, approximation zones, interpolation attributes, position names, Digital Output values and channels, mechanical tools simulation and parts manipulation, stocks of material preview, etc.

-As an educational and research-oriented package, HAL 0.05 is extensively documented: right-click on any component to instantaneously access a selection of comprehensive annotated examples, or to start a tutorial search on YouTube.
+As an educational and research-oriented package, HAL 0.05 is extensively documented: right-click on any component to instantly access a selection of comprehensive annotated examples or to start a tutorial search on YouTube.

 HAL 5, developed by Thibault Schwartz, is available on Food4Rhino and the HAL website.

 *For more information about these features and their compatibility with your machine, see this page.